godotengine/godot-docs/tutorials/scripting/debug/debugger_panel.rst

 categories on the left.

-You can switch the result display between a time value (in milliseconds per frame) or a percentage of the target frametime. ``debugger/profiler_target_fps`` editor setting controls target frametime value (clamped between 1 and 1000 FPS).
+You can switch the result display between a time value (in milliseconds per frame) or a percentage of the target frametime.
+The :ref:`debugger/profiler_target_fps <class_EditorSettings_property_debugger/profiler_target_fps>` editor setting controls the target frametime value (clamped between 1 and 1000 FPS).

 If framerate spikes occur during profiling, this can cause the graph to be